Panasonic FZ1000 vs Sony A5100

 - Easier travel charging: Can be conveniently charged via its USB port.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the A5100 comes out slightly ahead of the FZ1000 (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ1000 and the Sony A5100 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.